Research your competitors

 Individually, these indicators don’t mean too much, but as you start to compile them together, you can get an idea of the size of their audience.

 If you want to go more in-depth in your research, you can use tools such as Rephonic.
 Rephonic allows you to search a database of over 2 million podcasts to find information such as listenership, audience location, chart rank, and reviews.

 Once you have completed your matrix, the podcasts in the top-right quadrant with high relevance and a large audience will be your competition.
-Do further research into those podcasts, and spend time listening to their episodes to identify how their podcast is structured, what topics are covered, how the content is delivered, how they are hosted, what is done well, what could be done better, how often they post, and the average length of the episodes.
+Do further research into those podcasts, and take the time to listen to their episodes to identify how their podcast is structured, what topics are covered, how the content is delivered, how they are hosted, what is done well, what could be done better, how often they post, and the average length of the episodes.

-Once you’ve completed your competitor research, you should know the podcast landscape for your niche and industry.
+Download our worksheet for this chapter to carry out your competitor research.
+Once you’ve completed your research, you should know the podcast landscape for your niche and industry.
 The next step is audience research.